 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Güssing is situated at an altitude of 229 m in southern Burgenland at the foot of a steep hill (318 m) of porphyritic rock.
+Güssing is situated at an elevation of 229 m in southern Burgenland at the foot of a steep hill (318 m) of porphyritic rock.

 The hill was first mentioned in 1157 (Quizin, later also Kiscen) as the site of a first wooden defense structure,